The Closeness of God

 The more I study the Torah, the more conscious I become of the immense mystery of Exodus 33.
-This is the chapter set in the middle of the Golden Calf narrative, between chapter 32 describing the sin and its consequences, and chapter 34, God’s revelation to Moses of the “Thirteen attributes of Mercy”, the second set of tablets and the renewal of the covenant.
+This is the chapter set in the middle of the Golden Calf narrative (between Exodus chapter 32 describing the sin and its consequences, and Exodus chapter 34 with God’s revelation to Moses of the Thirteen Attributes of Mercy, the second set of Tablets, and the renewal of the covenant.
 It is, I believe, this mystery that frames the shape of Jewish spirituality.

 What makes chapter 33 perplexing is, first, that it is not clear what it is about.
 What was Moses doing?
 In the previous chapter he had already prayed twice for the people to be forgiven.
 In chapter 34 he prays for forgiveness again.
 What then was he trying to achieve in chapter 33?

 Second, Moses’ requests are strange.
-He says, “Show me now Your ways” and “Show me now Your glory” (33:13, 33:18).
+He says, “Show me now Your ways” (Ex.
+33:13) and “Show me now Your glory” (Ex.
+33:18).
 These seem more requests for metaphysical understanding or mystical experience than for forgiveness.
 They have to do with Moses as an individual, not with the people on whose behalf he was praying.
 This was a moment of national crisis.
 God was angry.
 The people were traumatised.
 The whole nation was in disarray.
 This was not the time for Moses to ask for a seminar in theology.

 Surrounding it all is the larger mystery of the precise sequence of events involved in the long passages about the Mishkan, before and after the Golden Calf.
 What was the relationship between the Sanctuary and the Calf?

 At the heart of the mystery is the odd and troubling detail of verses 7–11.
 This tells us that Moses took his tent and pitched it outside the camp.
 What has this to do with the subject at hand, namely the relationship between God and the people after the Golden Calf?
 In any case, it was surely the worst possible thing for Moses to do at that time under those circumstances.
-God had just announced that “I will not go in your midst” (33:3).
+God had just announced that “I will not go in your midst” (Ex.
+33:3).
 At this, the people were deeply distressed.
-They “went into mourning” (33:4).
+They “went into mourning” (Ex.
+33:4).
 For Moses, then, to leave the camp must have been doubly demoralising.
 At times of collective distress, a leader has to be close to the people, not distant.

-There are many ways of reading this cryptic text, but it seems to me the most powerful and simple interpretation is this.
+There are many ways of reading this cryptic text, but it seems to me that the most powerful and simple interpretation is this.
 Moses was making his most audacious prayer, so audacious that the Torah does not state it directly and explicitly.
 We have to reconstruct it from anomalies and clues within the text itself.

 The previous chapter implied that the people panicked because of the absence of Moses, their leader.
-God himself implied as much when he said to Moses, “Go down, because your people, whom you brought up out of Egypt, have become corrupt” (32:7).
+God Himself implied as much when He said to Moses, “Go down, because your people, whom you brought up out of Egypt, have become corrupt” (Ex.
+32:7).
 The suggestion is that Moses’ absence or distance was the cause of the sin.
 He should have stayed closer to the people.
 Moses took the point.
 He did go down.
 He did punish the guilty.
 He did pray for God to forgive the people.
 That was the theme of chapter 32.
 But in chapter 33, having restored order to the people, Moses now began on an entirely new line of approach.
-He was, in effect, saying to God: what the people need is not for me to be close to them.
+He was, in effect, saying to God: What the people need is not for me to be close to them.
 I am just a human, here today, gone tomorrow.
 But You are eternal.
 You are their God.
 They need You to be close to them.

-It was as if Moses was saying, “Until now, they have experienced You as a terrifying, elemental force, delivering plague after plague to the Egyptians, bringing the world’s greatest empire to its knees, dividing the sea, overturning the very order of nature itself.
-At Mount Sinai, merely hearing Your voice, they were so overwhelmed that they said, if we continue to hear the voice, ‘we will die’ (Ex.
-20:16).”
-The people needed, said Moses, to experience not the greatness of God but the closeness of God, not God heard in thunder and lightning at the top of the mountain but as a perpetual Presence in the valley below.
+It was as if Moses was saying: Until now, they have experienced You as a terrifying, elemental force, delivering plague after plague to the Egyptians, bringing the world’s greatest empire to its knees, dividing the sea, overturning the very order of nature itself.
+At Mount Sinai, merely hearing Your voice, they were so overwhelmed that they said, if we continue to hear the voice, “we will die” (Ex.
+20:16).
+The people needed, said Moses, to experience not the greatness of God but the closeness of God, not God heard in thunder and lightning at the top of the mountain, but as a perpetual presence in the valley below.

-That is why Moses removed his tent and pitched it outside the camp, as if to say to God: it is not my presence the people need in their midst, but Yours.
+That is why Moses removed his tent and pitched it outside the camp, as if to say to God: It is not my presence the people need in their midst, but Yours.
 That is why Moses sought to understand the very nature of God Himself.
 Is it possible for God to be close to where people are?
 Can transcendence become immanence?
 Can the God who is vaster than the universe live within the universe in a predictable, comprehensible way, not just in the form of miraculous intervention?

-Then the cloud covered the tent of meeting, and the glory of the Lord filled the Mishkan.
-Moses could not enter the tent of meeting because the cloud had settled on it, and the glory of the Lord filled the Mishkan.Ex.
+Then the Cloud covered the Tent of Meeting, and the glory of the Lord filled the Mishkan.
+Moses could not enter the Tent of Meeting because the Cloud had settled on it, and the glory of the Lord filled the Mishkan.Ex.
 40:34–35

 We now understand the entire drama set in motion by the making of the Golden Calf.
-Moses pleaded with God to come closer to the people, so that they would encounter Him not only at unrepeatable moments in the form of miracles but regularly, on a daily basis, and not only as a force that threatens to obliterate all it touches but as a Presence that can be sensed in the heart of the camp.
+Moses pleaded with God to come closer to the people, so that they would encounter Him, not only at unrepeatable moments in the form of miracles, but regularly, on a daily basis, and not only as a force that threatens to obliterate all it touches, but as a presence that can be sensed in the heart of the camp.

 He famously said, at the end of A Brief History of Time, that if we were to reach a full scientific understanding of the cosmos, we would “know the mind of God.”